how to deal with haters in life

 17. Make them aware of their actions

-Engaging in confrontation by making them aware of their actions can work, but is most likely going to make them defensive while simultaneously shifting all the blame on you.
+Engaging in confrontation by making them aware of their actions can work, but is most likely going to make them defensive while simultaneously attempting to shift all the blame on you.

 Of course, there’s a difference between positive and negative conflict.
 And an attempt should be made to resolve the issue, rather than enlarging it.